 XV.
-The next thing I notice is the translating of the Old Testament into the Greek language, which was commonly understood by the Gentiles.
+The next thing I notice is the translating of was commonly understood by the Gentiles.
 This is commonly called the Septuagint, or the translation of the Seventy; and is supposed to have been made about fifty or sixty years after Alexander's conquests.
 This is the first translation that ever was made of the Scriptures that we have any credible account of.
 The canon of the Old Testament had been completed by the prophet Malachi but about a hundred and twenty years before in its original.
 Hitherto the Scriptures had remained locked up among the Jews in the Hebrew tongue, which was understood by no other nation; but now it was translated into a language that was commonly understood by the nations of the world.